 Take a risk assessment for breast, cervical, colorectal and prostate cancers.
 Ask about our cancer screenings, which include breast, colorectal, prostate and skin.
 Sarah Cannon at Lafayette Regional Health Center also offers additional health education, including tips that may help decrease the risk of developing cancer.

 Screenings and Self Assessments

 The Lafayette Regional Health Center is in the process of becoming accredited by the American College of Surgeons, Commission on Cancer (CoC).
-The CoC publishes the Cancer Programs Practice Profile Reports (CP³R) which includes two measures for colon cancer.
+The CoC publishes the Cancer Programs Practice Profile Reports (CP3R) which includes 6 measures for breast cancer.

 The (CP³R) measurement helps facilities to: